 My first published book is “An Afghan Affair,” a story written for my wife.
 It was intended as a romance and finished up with a bit more drama than the average romance.
 My daughter tells me you can tell it’s written by a man because of the detail.
 I’ve no idea if that’s good or bad.

-The next three books I wrote would be more in line with a modern Asimov.
+The next five books I wrote would be more in line with a modern Asimov.
 (No, I do not in any way claim to be that good, but they are certainly inspired by his detective stories.)
 Right from the start I intended that it would be a trilogy, a series of stories around the law, or lack of it once off of terra firma.
 Just like “There and Back” was started by a line from an Eagles song (Hotel California as it happens) so “An Unusual Profession” was started by an unusual property in Los Gatos.
 Both evolved into something different, but you have to start somewhere.

 I once thought that the first space travel agency would be in a shopping mall or smart city street, but in retrospect realized that the queues to get in would be huge even if the prices were astronomical (deliberate pun) People would want to see the set-up for them selves.
 The planned trilogy ended up being a double trilogy and I've still not let it completely aside.